C-R-C-C/Sudoe_AQUIFER/README.md

   The nodered script will store data here for every sensor mqtt message received.

  <h4> 4- NodeRed </h4>
- You need to a NodeRed server installed to deploy de script (json based, import) that resides in the nodered folder.
+ You need to havr a Node-Red server installed to deploy the script (json based, import) that resides in the nodered folder.
  This script gets the raw data from the mqtt message and builds an INSERT query to execute it in the DB server.
-It also has debug output and optional formatting for dashboard creation.
+It also has debug output and optional formatting for dashboard visualization.
  <img src="https://github.com/C-R-C-C/Sudoe_AQUIFER/blob/9d2b1eca88820da170d62e30e1c4c699b8dee29d/images/NodeRED_flow.png">

  <h4> 5- Grafana </h4>
+ There are many guides on Internet as well to install a Grafana server.
+Once you have it installed, you can import the dashboard from the grafana folder of the repository.
+There has to be a datasource with the name <i>"IoT_piezos"</i> pointing at your Mysql database where the tables and data from the previous points is.